JiayuanWang-JW/YOLOv8-multi-task/README.md

 ### Note
 - This code is easy to extend the tasks to any multi-segmentation and detection tasks, only need to modify the model yaml and dataset yaml file information and create your dataset follows our labels format, please keep in mind, you should keep "det" in your detection tasks name and "seg" in your segmentation tasks name.
 Then the code will be working.
-No need to modify the basic code, I have done the necessary work in the basic code.
+No need to modify the basic code, We have done the necessary work in the basic code.

 - Please keep in mind, when you change the detection task number of classes, please change the "tnc" in dataset.yaml and modle.yaml. "tcn" means the total number of classes, including detection and segmentation.
 Such as you have 7 classes for detection, 1 segmentation and another 1 segmentation. "tnc" should be set to 9.